fermyon/bartholomew/docs/content/bart-tutorial.md

 pushed: url-shortener/1.0.0
 ```

-And now we can run the application directly from the registry:
+And now, we can run the application directly from the registry:

 ```bash
 $ spin up --bindle url-shortener/1.0.0
 ```

-In this tutorial we built a simple URL shortener as a Spin component.
+In this tutorial, we have built a simple URL shortener as a Spin component.
-In the future we will expand this tutorial by storing the router configuration
+In the future, we will expand this tutorial by storing the router configuration
 in a database supported by Spin, and potentially create another component that
 can be used to add new routes to the configuration.